quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 Background context: In animation systems, loops are clips designed to be repeated.
 For proper looping, the last sample must match the first one.

-If a clip is non-looping, an N-frame animation will have \(N+1\) unique samples.
-If a clip is looping, it will have only \(N\) unique samples because the last and first samples coincide in time.
+If a clip is non-looping, an N-frame animation will have $N+1 $ unique samples.
+If a clip is looping, it will have only$N$ unique samples because the last and first samples coincide in time.

 :p What are the rules for determining the number of samples in a looped or non-looped clip?
 ??x
 For non-looping clips:
-- An N-frame animation has \(N+1\) unique samples.
+- An N-frame animation has $N+1$ unique samples.
 For looping clips:
-- An N-frame animation has \(N\) unique samples because the last sample is redundant and matches the first one.
+- An N-frame animation has $N$ unique samples because the last sample is redundant and matches the first one.

 Example:
 A 30-frame (one-second) animation at 30 fps would have: